-Learn how a small community theater group used Cleanfeed to record a play with their remote actors.
+Learn how a small community theatre group used Cleanfeed to record a play with their remote actors.
 We caught up with Jim Park, front-of-house sound engineer for Thorold Community Theatre, who explains how “And Then the Lights Went Out” came together.

 Jim, thanks for joining us.
 Who are you and who do you work for?

-Hi I’m Jim Park, front-of-house engineer for a small theater group called Thorold Community Theatre.
+Hi I’m Jim Park, front-of-house engineer for a small theatre group called Thorold Community Theatre.
 We’re located in Thorold, Ontario, Canada, which is really close to Niagara Falls.
 Nobody has ever heard of Thorold, but almost everyone knows where Niagara Falls is.

 Tell us more about the group, the play and how you found Cleanfeed?

 The group produces two stage plays each year with volunteer casts and crews.
 Last year, as we were about to open our Spring 2020 show, the pandemic hit and we were thrown into lockdown.
 We have been in and out of lockdown ever since and haven’t produced another play… until now.
 I’m proud to say that we have just released our first audio production, which was recorded entirely with Cleanfeed.

 The play “And Then the Lights Went Out” by Vancouver based playwright Andy Garland, was to have been our Spring 2021 production.
 Due to the uncertainty of being able to perform in front of a live audience, out director, Deb Howey, approached Mr. Garland with the idea of turning the script into a radio play.
 Mr. Garland was so enthused with the idea, he rewrote the script to include a new character, The Narrator, to help fill in the gaps left by the lack of visuals.